 • Duplicate data entries (full duplication or partial)

 Resolving (cleansing) data quality errors supports more confident use of data for operations and decisions.
-There are a variety of tools available to cleanse data, depending on the technical platform and the business objectives, but the focus should be on consistent processes for managing data rather than reliance on tools.
-Identify and correct data quality issues in source data, before moving it into a target database.
-Only move confirmed “clean” data into any target file or database
+There are a variety of tools available to cleanse data, depending on the technical platform and the business objectives, but the focus should be on consistent processes for managing data rather than relying on tools Identify and correct data quality issues in source data, before moving it into a target database.
+Only move confirmed “clean” data into any target file or database.

 5. Establish a data collection plan for improved data quality management